 Can Zambia Become A Consistent Grain Exporter in Southern Africa?

 Envision a country producing enough food but still struggling to move it to markets.
 Without storage, transport, and clear export policies, a country can harvest large amounts of grain and still fail to become a regional supplier.
 That is the problem behind the grain basket conversation in Zambia.
-Many people say Zambia could become Southern… Read More Can Zambia Become A Consistent Grain Exporter in Southern Africa?
+Many people say Zambia could become Southern … Read more

 High Drought Risk Forecasted in the 2026/2027 Farming Season